 Are you outgoing, funky and fun?
 Choose bright colors and bold font, and write with a bit of humor.
 Do you come across more gentle, soft and quiet?
 Select paler colors and more curvy fonts.

-A blog about Crossfit is not likely to be pale pink with flowy calligraphy.
-In the same vein, a blog about cross-stitch is less likely to be bold and solid.
+A website about Crossfit is not likely to be pale pink with flowy calligraphy.
+In the same vein, one about cross-stitch is less likely to be bold and solid.

 Brand yourself according to what you want people to see – the message you want to get across about who you are and what you do.

-Backlinking basically means sticking links to other people’s websites or blogs into your own content.
+Backlinking basically means sticking links to other people’s websites into your own content.

 Basically, the more connections you have and get along with, the higher your chances of bringing in new readers or subscribers.